OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 For easier handling, better testability and more flexible controller extensions, alternatively register new OXID controllers as services.

-For more information, see `Controller as a service <https://docs.oxid-esales.com/developer/en/7.3/development/tell_me_about/controller_as_service.html>`_ in the developer documentation.
+For more information, see `Controller as a Service <https://docs.oxid-esales.com/developer/en/7.3/development/tell_me_about/controller_as_service.html>`_ in the developer documentation.

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^

 Use a `.env` file to define environment variables and securely integrate them into your OXID eShop application, making it easier to manage sensitive configuration values and environment-specific settings.

-For more information, see `Environment variables <https://docs.oxid-esales.com/developer/en/7.3/development/modules_components_themes/project/environment.html>`_ in the developer documentation.
+For more information, see `Environment Variables <https://docs.oxid-esales.com/developer/en/7.3/development/modules_components_themes/project/environment.html>`_ in the developer documentation.

 Fixes
 -----